OctopusDeploy/blog/blog/2024-09/octopus-cloud-architecture/index.md

 ## Developer productivity

 Cell-based architecture can also increase engineering productivity, which is often overlooked.
 You can test each change on its own isolated reef, either locally or using an automated build.
-There's no need for shared test or dev environments, which are a common for testing infrastructure-related changes in our industry.
+There's no need for shared test or dev environments, which are commonly used for testing infrastructure-related changes in our industry.

 ## Trade-offs